top of page

 • Digital products and services are components within holistic business solutions, in other words these are two sides of the same solution

-• ITIL (version 5) provides an AI-native approach that helps organisations adapt and innovate confidently.
+• ITIL (Version 5) provides an AI-native approach that helps organisations adapt and innovate confidently.

 In summary, ITIL (version 5) reflects the demands of today’s dynamic environment, offering actionable guidance to support professionals and organisations in the delivery and enhancement of digital products and services.

-The ITIL® 5 Certification Scheme
+The ITIL® (Version 5) Certification Scheme

-How to upgrade to ITIL 5
+How to upgrade to ITIL (Version 5)

-ITIL 4 Foundation
+ITIL v4 Foundation

-ITIL 4 Practice Manager
+ITIL v4 Practice Manager

-ITIL 4 Managing Professional
+ITIL v4 Managing Professional

-ITIL 4 modules would be best placed to continue their ITIL 4 Managing Professional journey, and then undertake MPT.
-Those who already have two modules can also continue their ITIL 4 Managing Professional journey and then take MPT, or revert to the ITIL 5 certification scheme (e.g., Product, Service, Experience and Transformation).
+(On-route): Those candidates who have already started the ITIL v4 Managing Professional journey, from a financial perspective, such candidates should take stock based on what stage they are currently at with a view of upgrading/transitioning to ITIL Managing Professional (Version 5).
+For example, those candidates who have already obtained three ITIL v4 modules would be best placed to continue their ITIL v4 Managing Professional journey, and then undertake MPT.
+Those who already have two modules can also continue their ITIL v4 Managing Professional journey and then take MPT, or revert to the ITIL (Version 5) certification scheme (e.g., Product, Service, Experience and Transformation).

-ITIL 4 Strategic Leader
+ITIL v4 Strategic Leader

-ITIL 4 Master
+ITIL v4 Master

 Foundation Upgrade